Mountain Biking The Arizona Trail

 The Arizona National Scenic Trail is one of the only National Scenic Trails in the country that encourages mountain bikers to enjoy the adventurous route spanning from border to border.
-Much of the trail design was accomplished with consultation from mountain bikers; the trail was built to International Mountain Biking Association (IMBA) specifications; and many of the volunteers who helped build the trail were members of the mountain biking community.
+Much of the trail design was accomplished with consultation from mountain bikers; recently constructed segments of trail have been built to International Mountain Biking Association (IMBA) specifications; and many of the volunteers who helped build the trail were members of the mountain biking community.

 Resources